Physical Therapist Baltimore, MD

 - A physical therapist who comes highly recommended

 Don’t choose just anyone to provide you with physical therapy.
-You have the best opportunity at achieving the best possible outcome by carefully researching area PTs before committing to their services.
+You have the best opportunity to achieve positive outcomes by carefully researching area PTs before committing to their services.

 We Put Your Care First

-We want to help our patients achieve optimal health and well being through the services we provide.
+We want to help our patients achieve optimal health and well-being through the services we provide.
 By choosing our services, you will find that our practitioners are dedicated to putting your health first.
-We have witnessed firsthand the challenges that injured patients in recovery have experienced, and we are dedicated to providing treatment aimed at optimal recovery.
+We have witnessed firsthand the challenges that injured patients in recovery have experienced, and we are available to provide treatment options that can help.
 There is nothing more rewarding than to see our clients make strides in their physical health through physical therapy with our team.
 Physical therapy has been proven to be effective for a wide range of conditions.
-Patients quickly notice an improvement in how they move and go through their recovery thanks to physical therapy.
+Patients quickly notice an improvement in how they move and go through their recovery, thanks to physical therapy.
 We aim to assist our patients in taking control of their situation by becoming active participants in their recovery.
 The time to act is now.
 If you suffer from chronic pain or want to learn how to accelerate your recovery, physical therapy may be the answer.
 It is worth looking into to see if physical therapy can have a positive impact on your life.
 Contact our practice to get started with treatment from our experienced, dedicated, and professional staff.

-LeMoine Physical Therapy can help those suffering from chronic pain and are recovering from physical injuries or during the rehabilitative process post-surgery.
+LeMoine Physical Therapy can help those suffering from chronic pain or recovering from physical injuries or during the rehabilitative process post-surgery.
 We are passionate about keeping our clients as healthy and active as possible.
 Our physical therapists can improve your condition, improve your range of motion, and help decrease the pain you may be experiencing.
-Schedule your first appointment today with our Baltimore, Maryland physical therapist.
+Schedule your first appointment today with our Baltimore, Maryland, physical therapist.

 Tips for Effectively Communicating With Your Physical Therapist

-Whether you are seeing a physical therapist in Baltimore, MD for neck or back pain, it’s important to keep the lines of communication open.
-If you’re able to effectively communicate with your therapist, you will be more likely to have a successful treatment.
-The more you are able to articulate your symptoms or how you are feeling during a session, the better your therapist will be able to assist you.
-For physical therapy sessions to be effective, you must be able to clearly communicate.
-Here are a few tips to consider.
+Whether you are seeing a physical therapist in Baltimore, MD, for neck or back pain, it’s essential to keep the lines of communication open.
+If you can communicate with your therapist effectively, you will be more likely to have a successful treatment.
+The more you can articulate your symptoms or how you feel during a session, the better your therapist can assist you.
+For physical therapy sessions to be effective, you must be able to communicate clearly.
+Here are a few tips to consider:

-- Bring a List of Questions: During your first physical therapy appointment, there are likely a lot of things you want to know.
+- Bring a list of questions: During your first physical therapy appointment, there are likely many things you want to know.
 For example, you may want to know what treatments are available for your condition and how long it will take to find relief.
 You might wonder about how some exercises can be modified if necessary.
 You may also want to find out if there will be any side effects.
 To avoid forgetting any of these questions, write them down on a notepad and bring them with you to your appointment.
 The physical therapist will answer them during your session.

-- Don’t Hesitate to Ask for Clarification: There may be several instances when you don’t completely understand what your therapist tells you.
+- Don’t hesitate to ask for clarification: There may be several instances when you don’t completely understand what your therapist tells you.
 In these situations, you shouldn’t be afraid to ask for clarification.
-Your physical therapist in Baltimore, MD won’t think you are stupid for asking questions.

 Common Myths About Physical Therapy